The Importance Of Having A WillLife Events

 - Who will take ownership of any real estate you own.

 Wills can be as basic or as elaborate as you wish.
-You can even write out your will right now on a sheet of paper, although without witnesses or a notary, it might not be legal in your state.
-There are other, more professional means, though.
-Dozens of computer programs and templates are available to help you write a will, and many attorneys specialize in wills, probate and estate law.
+You could write out your will right now on a sheet of paper, although without witnesses or a notary, it might not be legal in your state.
+There are other, more professional means, as well.
+Dozens of computer programs and templates are available to help you write a will, websites offer resources and information on wills, and many attorneys specialize in drafting wills, and practice probate and estate law.

-- Have at least two witnesses there to verify that you signed it yourself.
+- Have at least two witnesses there to verify that you signed the document yourself.

 - Have the will notarized.

-For a will to be valid, you must be in sound judgment and mental capacity at the time you sign it, and, in most states, you must be at least 18 years old.
-You don’t have to file it with any government agencies, but be sure it’s clearly marked as your will, and kept in a safe, but not hidden, place.
+In general, for a will to be valid, you must be in sound judgement and mental capacity at the time you sign it and, in most states, you must be at least 18 years old.
+Be sure it's clearly marked as your will, and kept in a safe, but not hidden.
+Consider sharing its location with one or more trusted people in your life.

 Elements of a Will